Will you help the Carlisle Heath recover from the 2026 bushfires?

 The CEC is an ACNC-registered charity and all donations over $2 are tax deductible.

-The environmental response to these fires is being coordinated across many partners, including Forest Fire Management Victoria, Eastern Maar Aboriginal Corporation, the University of Melbourne, and Parks Victoria.
+The environmental response to the environmental impacts of these fires is being coordinated across many partners, including Forest Fire Management Victoria, Eastern Maar Aboriginal Corporation, University of Melbourne, and Parks Victoria.

-Each is contributing what they can right now to ensure this unique landscape has the best chance possible of a full recovery.
+Everyone is pitching in with the resources they have right now to ensure this unique landscape has the best chance possible of a full recovery.
+Including extraordinary generosity from the community.

-Thanks to the first $25,000 we’ve raised through the Otways Bushfire Wildlife and Habitat Recovery Fund, our crews have already deployed 120 remote wildlife monitoring cameras across the heath.
+Thanks to the first $25,000 we’ve raised through the Otways Bushfire Wildlife and Habitat Recovery Fund, our CEC team has already deployed 120 remote wildlife monitoring cameras across the heath.

-These cameras are placed in the exact locations where we have years of pre-fire data, providing a rare and powerful "before and after" look at the impact of a major bushfire.
+These cameras have been placed in the locations where we have years of pre-fire data, providing a rare and powerful "before and after" understanding of the impact of major bushfire.

-By April, we will have the first wave of data to help us understand how wildlife is responding to the burn.
+By the end of April, we will have the first wave of data to help us understand how wildlife is responding to the burn.

-But there is a critical gap between the emergency and the arrival of grant funding for this work.
-If we wait months for grant funding, we’ll miss the most vital window for monitoring the landscape's first breath of life.
+But there is a critical gap between the emergency and the arrival of grant funding to support this work.
+We cannot wait months for it to (possibly) arrive when the vital window for monitoring the landscape's first breath of life is now.

-Your support today will help heal the heathlands.
-Donations to the Otways Bushfire Wildlife and Habitat Recovery Fund will support urgent action to protect surviving wildlife and the long-term recovery of the Carlisle Heathlands and surrounding habitats.
+Donations to the Otways Bushfire Wildlife and Habitat Recovery Fund support immediate action to protect surviving wildlife and lead the long-term recovery of the Carlisle Heathlands and surrounding habitats.

 The CEC is an ACNC-registered charity and all donations over $2 are tax deductible.